System Overview

 2. Layer Separation

-- Compliance and audit
+- Complete data preservation, compliance, and audit trail

-Layer 2: Searchable Index (Optimized)
+Layer 2: Vector Index (Searchable, Optimized)

-- Fast vector search
+- Fast semantic search via embeddings

 - Retention rules (default: 10 versions)